joealmond/nginx-flask-docker-demo/read.md

-Antipattern Docker containaer with Nginx and Flask Nginx act as a reverse proxy to expose localhost:5000 to localhost:80 Flask serves a simple "Hello World!" page.
+Good solution - Nginx and Flask running on a separate conatainer Nginx act as a reverse proxy to expose localhost:5000 to localhost:80 Flask serves a simple "Hello World!" to external host (0.0.0.0:5000)

-prerequisits: Docker
+prerequisits: Docker, Docker-compose

-build the image with docker
+build the images with docker
-`docker build -t nginx-flask .`

-run it dith docker,
-`docker run -d -p 8080:80 nginx-flask`
+`docker-compose up`

-show it in the browser on http://localhost:8080 or `curl localhost:8080`
+show it in the browser on http://localhost:80 or
+`curl localhost:80`

 The output should be: `<h1>Hello, World!</h1>` or "Hello World!"